appgate/sdp-k8s-injector/README.md

 ### Configuration
 #### Setting Policy for Deployments
-SDP Kubernetes Client allows SDP controller to become aware of labels in Kubernetes.
+SDP Kubernetes Injector allows SDP controller to become aware of labels in Kubernetes.
 By default, the Deployment name and namespace are exposed to SDP as `user.labels.name` and `user.labels.namespace` respectively.

 Assume that we have an injector installed in the cluster with clusterID=`demo` and we have also created deployment `sleep-forever` below in the `sdp-demo` namespace
 ```yaml